Working With Families Traumatized By A Serious Birth Injury

-- Hypoxic Ischemic Encephalopathy (“HIE”).
+- Hypoxic Ischemic Encephalopathy (HIE).
 If the fetus cannot receive normal oxygen to the brain during delivery, eventually severe damage to the brain will occur.
 If the care provider does not detect fetal distress and impending hypoxia, the brain cells begin to die through the process of ischemia.
-This leads to severe developmental delays and an inability for the baby to eat or provide care throughout his or her lifetime.
+This leads to severe developmental delays and an inability for the baby to eat or take care of themselves throughout his or her lifetime.

 - Ischemic brain damage due to trauma.
 Contraction forces that are too severe or an arrest of descent of labor can cause tremendous pressure on the fetal head.
 This can lead to decreased blood flow to the brain, and consequently brain damage occurs.
 This damage is due to the forces of labor being too extreme rather than a lack of oxygen as occurs in HIE.